Certifiable Alignment of GNSS and Local Frames via Lagrangian Duality: Certifiable alignment

 For the observability without redundant constraints, it is more challenging.

-\begin{lemma}[Necessary conditions of observability without redundant constraints] The unknown variables in dual problem (\ref{equ:dual}) without redundant constraints is observable with the Hessian matrix's DOF $\ge10$, To obtain instantaneous alignment, we need at least 3 satellites and velocity along 3 axis. \end{lemma} \begin{proof} Similar to Lemma \ref{lemma:obs_abundant}, for a Doppler-based alignment problem, there are ten unknown variable (nine rotation matrix element and one clock drift rate).
-Considering the known homogeneous variable, we require
+\begin{lemma}[Necessary conditions of observability without redundant constraints] The unknown variables in dual problem (\ref{equ:dual}) without redundant constraints is observable with the coefficient matrix's DOF $\ge10$, To obtain instantaneous alignment, we need at least 3 satellites and velocity along 3 axis. \end{lemma} For concise writing, the proof of both Lemma \ref{lemma:obs_abundant} and \ref{lemma:wo_obs_abundant} can be found in Appendices.